 It turned out what is happening with the documents of Leonardo da Vinci: they began to change

-The Codex Atlanticus is one of the most extensive and fascinating collections of Leonardo's drawings and writings.
+The Codex Atlantis is one of the most extensive and fascinating collections of Leonardo's drawings and writings.

-da Vinci.Its conservation is a big problem for scientists and researchers.
-Employees of the Polytechnic University of Milan studied sheet 843 of the Code in order to understand the origin of some of the black spots on the document.
-They appeared a few years ago on a modern passe-partout binding Leonardo's original folios.
+Da Vinci.Its conservation is a big challenge for scientists and researchers.
+Employees of the Politecnico di Milano studied folio 843 of the Code to understand the origin of some of the black spots on the document.
+They appeared several years ago on a modern mat binding Leonardo's original volumes.

-An interdisciplinary research team used a range of non-invasive and micro-invasive methods of analysis to study this phenomenon, its nature and causes.
+The interdisciplinary research team used a range of non-invasive and micro-invasive analytical techniques to study this phenomenon, its nature and its causes.

-Codex Atlantean given by VenerandaThe Biblioteca Ambrosiana was restored in 1637 at the Laboratorio del Libro Antico of Grottaferrata Abbey between 1962 and 1972.
-In the end, the experts produced 12 volumes with 1,119 sheets: each page has a mat with a panel (added by restorers in Grottaferrata) framing original fragments of Leonardo's documents.
-Since 1997, the Code has been stored in a strictly controlled environment, in accordance with paper conservation standards.
+Codex Atlanticus, donated by VenerandaThe Biblioteca Ambrosiana was restored in 1637 at the Laboratorio del Libro Antico of the Abbey of Grottaferrata in the period from 1962 to 1972.
+As a result, experts released 12 volumes with 119 sheets: each page has a passe-partout with a panel (added by restorers at Grottaferrata) framing the original fragments of Leonardo's documents.
+Since 1997, the Codex has been stored in a strictly climate-controlled facility in accordance with paper preservation standards.

-Today, drawings are individually mounted onpasse-partout, in folders and boxes made of acid-free cardboard.
-The study, carried out by the Polytechnic Institute, began in 2021 during the work on replacing the Passepartout sheet 843.
+Today, drawings are individually mountedon a passe-partout, in folders and boxes made of acid-free cardboard.
+The research carried out by the Polytechnic Institute began in 2021 during the work to replace sheet 843 mat.

-Previous studies have ruled out that spotsarose as a result of microbiological spoilage processes.
-Employees of the Politecnico di Milano conducted hyperspectral photoluminescence imaging, UV fluorescence imaging, and other observation methods.
-In the end, they found traces of starch glue and vinyl glue in places where the staining was particularly intense.
+Previous studies have ruled out that the spotsarose as a result of microbiological spoilage processes.
+Collaborators at Politecnico di Milano carried out hyperspectral photoluminescence imaging, UV fluorescence imaging and other observation methods.
+As a result, they found traces of starch glue and vinyl glue in places where the stains were especially intense.

 In addition, scientists noticed the presence of roundinorganic nanoparticles with a diameter of 100-200 nanometers, consisting of mercury and sulfur.
-They accumulated in the cavities formed between the cellulose fibers of the passe-partout paper.
-Finally, synchrotron analysis at the ESRF in Grenoble identified these particles as metacinnabarite, mercury sulfide in an unusual black crystalline phase.
+They accumulated in the cavities formed between the cellulose fibers of the mat paper.
+Finally, with the help of synchrotron analysis carried out at the ESRF in Grenoble, it was possible to identify these particles as metacinnabarite, a mercury sulfide in an unusual black crystalline phase.

-Black spots on the passe-partout of folio 843 of the Codex Atlanticus.
-Credit: Polytechnic University of Milan
+Black spots on the mat of folio 843 of the Atlantic Codex.
+Credit: Politecnico di Milano

-In-Depth Research on Conservation Methodspapers made it possible to formulate some hypotheses for the formation of metacinnabarite.
-The presence of mercury has been linked to the addition of anti-vegetative salt to the adhesive mixture used in the Grottaferrata restoration technique.
-It was applied only to certain areas of the passe-partout paper in order to prevent microbiological contamination of the Codex.
+In-depth studies of conservation methodspapers made it possible to formulate some hypotheses for the formation of metacinnabarite.
+The presence of mercury has been linked to the addition of an anti-vegetative salt to the adhesive mixture used in the Grottaferrata restoration technique.
+It was applied only to certain areas of mat paper to prevent microbiological contamination of the Codex.

-Nanoparticles composed of mercury and sulfur on sheet 843 of the Atlantic Code.
-Credit: Polytechnic University of Milan
+Nanoparticles composed of mercury and sulfur, on sheet 843 of the Atlantic Codex.
+Credit: Politecnico di Milano

 The presence of sulfur, on the other hand, causedair pollution (in Milan in the 1970s SO2 levels were very high).
-Perhaps it's the additives that were used in the glue.
-Over time, this would lead to a reaction with mercury salts and the formation of metacinnabarite particles responsible for the appearance of black spots.
+Perhaps it's due to the additives used in the glue.
+Over time, this would lead to a reaction with mercury salts and the formation of metacinnabarite particles, responsible for the appearance of black spots.

 Read more: